bytecodealliance/javy/docs/docs-using-extending.md

 wit-bindgen = "0.44.0"
 ```

-You'll need a WIT file in `wit/world.wit` that looks like the following code :
+You'll need a WIT file in `wit/world.wit` that looks like the following code:

 ```wit
 package yournamespace:my-javy-plugin@1.0.0;